George Lansell

 Sir George Victor Lansell CMG VD (3 October 1883 – 9 January 1959) was an English-born Australian politician.

-He was born in London to mining entrepreneur George Lansell and Harriet Edith Bassford.
-He was educated in Bendigo and at Melbourne Grammar School, and in 1906 inherited his father's estate of £6 million.
+Lansell was born in London the elder son of mining entrepreneur of George Lansell (the Bendigo 'Quartz King'), and his second wife Harriet Edith, née Bassford.

+He was educated at St Andrew's College, Bendigo and at Melbourne Grammar School, and in 1906 inherited his father's estate of £6 million.
 He owned the Bendigo Independent newspaper and merged it with the Bendigo Advertiser in 1918, and was chairman of a large number of media and other companies around regional Victoria.

 During World War I he served in the AIF with the 38th Battalion, becoming a captain but being wounded on the Western Front.
 In 1923 he was awarded the Volunteer Decoration and promoted to commanding officer of his battalion; he was raised to the rank of lieutenant-colonel in 1927 and appointed a Companion of the Order of St Michael and St George in 1937.

 In 1928 he had won election to the Victorian Legislative Council as a Nationalist member for Bendigo Province.
 In 1944 he defected to the Country Party, but he joined the Liberal and Country Party in 1949; he remained sympathetic to the Country Party government of John McDonald.
-Lansell was knighted in 1951, but lost his seat in the Council the following year.
+Lansell was knighted in 1951, but lost his seat in the council in June the following year.

 He died in Bendigo in 1959.

+A statue by sculptor James White, is dedicated to George Lansell, and now stands in Rosalind Park, Bendigo, Australia.